-Pursuant to the Declaration of Trust, the Trust Unitholders acknowledge that the Trustee, the Partnership, the General Partner, 1027110, their respective Affiliates and subcontractors, and any directors, officers, employees and shareholders of any of them (collectively, the "Interested Parties") may be and are permitted to be engaged in and intend to continue to operate other businesses which the Trust of the Partnership will not have an interest and which may be competitive with the activities of the Trust or Partnership and, without limitation, the Interested Parties, may be and are permitted to act as a partner, shareholder, director, officer, employee, consultant, joint venture, advisor or in any other capacity or role whatsoever of, with, or to, other entities, which may be engaged in all or some of the aspects of the business of the Trust of the Partnership and may be in competition with the Trust and the Trust's affiliates and associates, as well as any other Interested Parties.
-Similarly, the Trust may enter into material contracts and material transactions, with an Interested Party.
+Pursuant to the Declaration of Trust, the Trust Unitholders acknowledge that the Trustee, the Partnership, the General Partner, 1027110, their respective Affiliates and subcontractors, and any directors, officers, employees and shareholders of any of them (collectively, the "Interested Parties") may be and are permitted to be engaged in and intend to continue to operate other businesses which the Trust of the Partnership will not have an interest and which may be competitive with the activities of the Trust or Partnership and, without limitation, the Interested Parties, may be and are permitted to act as a partner, shareholder, director, officer, employee, consultant, joint venture, advisor or in any other capacity or role whatsoever of, with, or to, other entities, which may be engaged in all or some of the aspects of the business of the Trust of the Partnership and may be in competition with the Trust or the Partnership.
+Any such Interested Parties may enter into material contracts and material transactions with the Trust and the Trust's affiliates and associates, as well as any other Interested Parties.
+Similarly, the Trust may enter into material contracts and material transactions with an Interested Party.
 As a result of the foregoing, a possibility exists for the Interested Parties to be in a conflict of interest as it relates to the Trust.